How To Fly Fish Cicada Hatches

 A good bug hatch is always a welcomed occurrence for fly-fishers.
-Very few hatches however, are backed by the anticipation surrounding what thousands of eager anglers will experience this summer.
-Starting in mid-May, and lasting through the early days of July, the Brood X cicadas will emerge.
+Very few hatches, however, are backed by the anticipation surrounding what thousands of eager anglers will experience this summer.
+Starting in mid-May, and lasting through to the end of June, the Brood XIII and Brood XIX will emerge.

-Brood X cicadas were born underground in 2004, and are one of 12 broods with a 17-year life cycle.
+Cicadas were born underground with a 17-year and 13-year life cycle.
 They’ve spent all this time beneath the earth feeding, tunneling, and preparing for the final stage of their lives.
-Once they surface, Brood X will spend approximately six weeks above ground droning their mating songs before dying and falling back to the earth, or better yet, the water.
+Once they surface, Brood XIII and Brood XIX will spend roughly four to six weeks above ground droning their mating songs before dying and falling back to the earth, or better yet, the water.

 When cicadas hatch, the fish are ready.
 Trout, carp, striped bass, catfish, smallmouth and largemouth bass will all actively target cicadas, which provides some very exciting opportunities for fishing on the surface.
 The best part of cicada fishing is its simplicity.
 If you find the bugs, you’ll find the fish.
 Here are five tips for fly fishing a cicada hatch.